At Fab Four Exhibits, LLC, our goal is simple: to entertain and enlighten people about the greatest pop music act of all time -- The Beatles!

 We're currently partnering with the Grammy Museum on a traveling exhibit called Ladies and Gentlemen...The Beatles!, which spent its first three years celebrating the 50th anniversary of the Beatles in America, including the anniversaries of all three North American tours.
 The exhibit premiered on February 6, 2014 at the New York Library For The Performing Arts in Lincoln Center, New York City, and made stops at seven additional venues, including the LBJ Library in Austin, Texas and both Grammy Museums.
 The first leg of the exhibit tour ended in April 2017 at the William J. Clinton Presidential Library in Little Rock, Arkansas.

 After extending the tour, we winged our way to Japan, where the exhibit spent three months in Tokyo starting November 18, 2017 and three months in Osaka beginning on February 10, 2018.
-We're back in the States now, where we're entertaining legions of Beatles fans in Portland, Oregon throughout most of 2019.
+After we returned to the States, we entertained legions of Beatles fans in Portland, Oregon (2019) and we're scheduled to exhibit in New Jersey in 2020 and in the Chicago area in 2021.
 (You can find any new posted updates to the exhibit tour schedule on our web page titled "Grammy Museum Exhibit Info".)

 While the four FFE partners are avid fans and collectors, we are also Beatles scholars with an extensive knowledge of the group's history.
 We don't just display memorabilia.
 We exhibit our treasures in their proper historic context in a way that both entertains and educates the patron, bringing alive the band's incredible history.